d-blind-publication-submission/AAP-methods-submission/README.md

-A Theoretical Framework for Free and Open-source UAV-based Archaeological Research
+A Methodological Framework for Free and Open-source UAV-based Archaeological Research